NS-01/enamel/README.txt

 with the other libraries and jars.
 Please consult the documents in Documentation folder for further details.

-An updated version with improved functionality and features is under construction.
-Stay tuned for next update.
+This is the realese for final Submission.